matn7/CS-Notes/src/main/java/basic_java/stars/STARS-PROGRAMS.md

     }

     if (head.getLeftChild() == null) {
-        // Follows the left child for every node, if the left child is null then this is the minimum value node return head.getData();
+        // Follows the left child for every node,
+        // if the left child is null then this is the minimum value node return head.getData();
     }

-    return minimumValue(head.getLeftChild());   // Recurse till a left child is Available }
+    // Recurse till a left child is Available return minimumValue(head.getLeftChild());
+}
 ```